Updated: April 2017, (2009-2015 version)

 - Charities frequently cite misleading and overly optimistic figures for cost-effectiveness.

-- Our cost-effectiveness estimates include all costs, including administrative costs, and generally look at the cost per life or life-year changed (death averted, year of additional income, etc.).
+- Our cost-effectiveness estimates include administrative as well as program costs and generally look at the cost per life or life-year changed (death averted, year of additional income, etc.).
 However, there are many ways in which they do not account for all possible costs and benefits of a program.

 - Our cost-effectiveness estimates rely on a number of inputs for which we have very limited data on which to base our estimates as well as informed guesses and subjective value judgments, such as the likelihood that a charity's implementation of an intervention will have the same effect as measured in a separate study of that intervention, or how one weighs increasing income relative to averting death.
-Different GiveWell staff members thus calculate different cost-effectiveness estimates for our top charities, and we share those individual estimates as well as staff medians.
+Different individuals involved with GiveWell research thus calculate different cost-effectiveness estimates for our top charities, and we share those individual estimates as well as medians.

 - Because of the many limitations of cost-effectiveness estimates, we give estimated cost-effectiveness only limited weight in recommending charities.
 Confidence in an organization's track record or the strength of the evidence for an intervention generally carries heavier weight when differences in estimated cost-effectiveness are not large.